 While engineered hardwood floors are more durable than traditional wood floors, they may still get scratched.
 You'll most likely see scratches in high traffic areas, such as the entryway, or in homes with young children and pets.
 To keep your floors looking new and lasting for decades, you'll periodically need to invest some time in engineered hardwood scratch repair.

-Unlike genuine wood floors, you can't sand engineered hardwood to remove scratches.
-Instead, you'll need to buy a wax-based repair kit, which can be found in hardware and home improvement stores.
+Unlike laminates, you can sand engineered hardwood to remove scratches, but it's usually more trouble than its worth, and there is a small chance you could sand through the veneer.
+A better way is to buy a wax-based repair kit, which can be found in hardware and home improvement stores.
 Waxes are available as a stick that looks like a crayon, marker or block.
 When purchasing a kit, look carefully at the colors and shades to make sure you choose one that matches your floor.
 Many kits will offer a variety of shades so you can create a blend to perfectly match your floors.
 You'll also need:

 - Rubbing alcohol